 On 30 November 2020, the Reserve Bank published an initial, substantive consultation paper on the scope of IPSA and its treatment of overseas insurers.
 Submissions closed on 18 February 2021.

 This consultation paper was the first of five consultations on various aspects of New Zealand's insurance regulation.
 The consultations have taken place between 2020-2023 with new legislation expected in 2023-2024.

 - Overseas reinsurance - whether overseas reinsurance should be treated differently to domestic insurance

 On 22 July 2021, the Reserve Bank published a public feedback statement on the November 2020 consultation paper on the scope of the IPSA and the treatment of overseas insurers, together with the Reserve Bank's responses to the public submissions received and a document containing full submissions.

 On 31 August 2021, the Reserve Bank published a second consultation paper on a range of issues relating to policyholder security.
-The deadline for submissions on this consultation paper is 15 November 2021.
+Submissions closed on 15 November 2021.

-The objective of this consultation paper is to "increase the likelihood that policyholders will receive the payments they are entitled to if they need to make a claim on their insurance policy".
-This consultation paper provides an overview of the current approach to policyholder security and considers the following key issues:
+The objective of this consultation paper was to "increase the likelihood that policyholders will receive the payments they are entitled to if they need to make a claim on their insurance policy".
+This consultation paper provided an overview of the current approach to policyholder security and considered the following key issues:

 - Financial strength disclosures - the aim is to "provide independent and standardised information on the relative financial strength of the insurer to consumers, policyholders and potential investors", noting that the current disclosure obligations imposed by IPSA only relate to financial information and may be insufficient in their scope.

-- The way solvency standards are operationalised in IPSA - this consultation paper is not concerned with how much capital insurers should hold and how that amount is calculated as that is part of a separate review (set out below).
-Rather, the paper focuses on provisions that empower and apply the solvency standards such as whether it would be preferable to measure compliance by degree of compliance rather than the current approach which simply deems insurers either compliant or non-complaint.
+- The way solvency standards are operationalised in IPSA - this consultation paper was not concerned with how much capital insurers should hold and how that amount is calculated as that is part of a separate review (set out below).
+Rather, the paper focused on provisions that empower and apply the solvency standards such as whether it would be preferable to measure compliance by degree of compliance rather than the current approach which simply deems insurers either compliant or non-complaint.